Simple lessons and activities that will teach students about the solar system as well as teaching the scientific process.

 - Write a narrative from an alternative perspective.
 What if planets could talk?
 What would they say about one another?

-Introduce the poem.
+Introduce the song.

 Step 2: Repeat the song with two students standing and playing the parts of the sun and the earth.